uptane/uptane.github.io/blog/2023-12-01-24pullRequests/index.md

 ## 🤝 About Uptane:

-Uptane stands as a robust framework designed to fortify the security of software updates within the automotive industry.
-Uptane addresses the need for a reliable solution, ensuring the safety and integrity of software updates for vehicles.
+Uptane is a robust framework designed to fortify the security of software updates within the automotive industry.
+It  addresses the growing need for a reliable solution that can ensure the safety and integrity of software updates for vehicles.

 ## 🎁 24 Pull Requests: